Suresnes American Cemetery and Memorial

 The Suresnes American Cemetery (French: Cimetière américain de Suresnes) is a United States military cemetery in Suresnes, Hauts-de-Seine, France.
-It is the resting place of 1,541 American soldiers killed in World War I. A panoramic view of Paris can be seen from the site, which is located high on the slopes of Mont-Valérien.
+It is the resting place of 1,559 American soldiers killed in World War I and 24 unknown soldiers of World War II.
+A panoramic view of Paris can be seen from the site, which is located high on the slopes of Mont-Valérien.